Mid-Autumn Festival memories & things we did as kids

-These days, many of us might opt to celebrate Mid-Autumn Festival with a drive down Chinatown for a speed-run through the dazzling light-up.
-But for a chance to spend quality time with our whole family, nothing quite comes close to the night walks we’ll go on with the whole family – a great chance to unwind while different generations frolic under the full moon.
+These days, many of us might opt to celebrate Mid-Autumn Festival at Chinatown, driving down the street for a speed-run through the dazzling light-up.
+But for a chance to spend quality time with our loved ones, nothing quite comes close to the night walks we’ll go on with the whole family – a great chance to unwind while different generations frolic under the full moon.

-Nostalgia level: 9/10.
-Packed schedules and hectic days are the norm these days, and a relaxing evening stroll with the whole fam is a luxury we’d indulge in any day of the week.
+Nostalgia level: 8.5/10.
+Since entering adulthood, packed schedules and hectic days are the norm, and a relaxing evening stroll with the whole fam is a luxury we’d indulge in any day of the week.
 Now, we’d even patiently tolerate orders to strike a pose every 10 steps for a group photo.

-1. Eating mooncakes the old-fashioned way with pomelo and tea
+1. Eating mooncakes the old-fashioned way with pomelo & tea

 From swirly, flakey Teochew deep-fried mooncakes to some of the trendiest snow skin creations featuring mao shan wang, mooncakes are hands-down the most prominent part of the Mid-Autumn Festival.
 However, little bits of this time-honoured ritual seems to be disappearing with each passing year.

 But as life gets increasingly fast-paced and globalised, these small aspects aren’t as common now.
-Trendier treats like mochi mooncakes or even ice cream-filled versions have even superseded snacks like mooncakes shaped as rabbit, fish and even super-cute pigs packed in a basket.
+Trendier treats like mochi mooncakes or even ice cream-filled versions have even superseded snacks such as mooncakes shaped as rabbits, fish, and even super cute pigs packed in individual baskets.

 Nostalgia level: 10/10.
-Nothing brings back our childhood memories like old-fashioned double-yolked lotus paste mooncakes.
+Nothing brings back our childhood memories like old-fashioned double-yolked, lotus paste baked mooncakes.

 Celebrate Mid-Autumn Festival with Kreta Ayer Community Centre